GenBioPro v. Sorsaia

 Description: A chemical abortion drug manufacturer is challenging West Virginia’s pro-life laws that protect unborn lives and maternal health and safety.

-Last year, after the U.S. Supreme Court overturned Roe v.
-Wade, West Virginia largely replaced its previous regulation of abortion with the Unborn Child Protection Act, making abortion illegal except in a few rare instances.
-Further, any licensed medical professional who violates the statute can lose his or her license.
-West Virginia also amended its criminal law to prohibit any non-licensed medical professional from performing abortions, prohibit telehealth practitioners from “prescribing or dispensing an abortifacient,” and require health care boards to adopt implementing rules for the restriction.
+In 2022, after the U.S. Supreme Court overturned Roe v.
+Wade, West Virginia largely replaced its previous regulation of abortion with the Unborn Child Protection Act, limiting abortion to certain circumstances including medical emergencies, sexual assault, and incest.
+Any licensed medical professional who violates the statute can lose his or her license.
+West Virginia also prohibits any non-licensed medical professional from performing abortions.

-In a separate lawsuit, ADF attorneys representing four medical associations and four doctors have so far prevailed in challenging the FDA’s illegal removal of vital safeguards on chemical abortion drugs that harm women and girls.
+In a separate lawsuit, ADF attorneys representing four medical associations and four doctors have so far prevailed in challenging the FDA’s illegal removal of vital safeguards on abortion drugs that harm women and girls.
+That case was argued before the U.S. Supreme Court in March.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.